OGPrago/OGPrago/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Jeremy and I'm a YearUp App Dev student from New Jersey</h2>

 ###